airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 ## Creating a values.yaml override file

 To configure your installation of Airbyte, you will need to override specific parts of the Helm Chart.
 To do this you should create a new file called `values.yaml` somewhere that is accessible during the installation process.
-The documentation has been created to "build up" a values.yaml, so there is no need to copy the whole of the Chart values.yaml, you only need to provide the specific overrides.
+The documentation has been created to "build up" a values.yaml, so there is no need to copy the whole of the Chart values.yaml.
+You only need to provide the specific overrides.

-Each [Integrations](#integrations) will provide a section of the specific values that you should override and provide examples of what the values should look like.
-An example `values.yaml` file might look something like:
+Each [Integration](#integrations) will provide a section of the specific values that you should override and provide examples of what the values should look like.
+An example `values.yaml` file may look like the following:

 ```yaml
 global: